-Science and Engineering are rapidly growing and important industries in the modern world.
+Science and Engineering are vitally important industries in the modern world.
 Even if children do not become scientists or engineers they will grow up in a world that requires scientific literacy and critical thinking skills.
 Science is all around us and helps children to make sense of the world.

 At Renhold Primary School we recognise the importance of Science and strive to maintain a high profile for the subject within our school.
-Our desire to enthuse and inspire children to develop a lifelong love of science is reflected in our curriculum, extra- curricular activities and learning environments.
+Our desire to empower and motivate children to develop a lifelong love of science is reflected in our curriculum, extra- curricular activities and nurturing learning environments.

 A scientist observes, questions, creates hypotheses, experiments, records data, and then analyses that data.
-All children can be scientists by following their own natural curiosity and at Renhold Primary teachers help to facilitate these skills in order for children to flourish.huse and inspire children to develop a lifelong love of science is reflected in our curriculum, extra- curricular activities and learning envirents.
+All children can be scientists by following their own natural curiosity, and at Renhold Primary, teachers help to build and reinforce these skills so that children are able to thrive and achieve.

 Make meaningful links between classroom learning and the real world in order to develop their understanding of Science